pixijs/animate/README.md

 Using the legacy bundle file `dist/pixi-animate-legacy.js` (requires `PIXI` namespace to be set up) will restore the removed functionality so that assets published for the previous version of PixiAnimate will work correctly.

 Changes that the legacy build doesn't account for:
 * `load()` no longer has so many variants allowed.
 Instead, the first argument is always the scene that you want to load, followed by either a callback or an options object.
-If using the legacy shim, pass in the constructor for the main scene MovieClip, as you did in v1.
+If using the legacy build, pass in the constructor for the main scene MovieClip, as you did in v1.
 * `createInstance` now defaults to false, instead of true, when calling `load()`.

 ### Asset changes